+Academic integrity is the moral code and ethical policy of scholarly work.
+It requires the adoption of educational values and the maintenance of academic standards.
 Academic integrity and honesty are central components of a student's education, and the ethical conduct maintained in an academic context will be taken eventually into a student's professional career.
 Academic integrity is essential in a community of scholars searching and learning to search for truth.
 Anything less than total commitment to integrity undermines the efforts of the entire academic community.
 Both students and faculty are responsible for insuring the academic integrity of the university.

 This policy addresses academic misconduct in course work.
 Allegations of misconduct in research or publication are addressed under Misconduct in Research, Scholarly and Creative Endeavors Policy.

-- Definition of Academic Misconduct
+I. Definition of Academic Misconduct

-Plagiarism: Knowingly copying another's work or ideas and calling them one's own or not giving proper credit or citation.
+Plagiarism: Copying another's work or ideas and calling them one's own or not giving proper credit or citation.
 This includes but is not limited to reading or hearing another's work or ideas and using them as one's own; quoting, paraphrasing, or condensing another's work without giving proper credit; purchasing or receiving another's work and using, handling, or submitting it as one's own work.

-Cheating: Intentional, unauthorized use of any study aids, equipment, or another's work during an academic exercise.
+Cheating: Unauthorized use of any study aids, equipment, or another's work during an academic exercise.
 This includes but is not limited to unauthorized use of notes, study aids, electronic or other equipment during an examination; copying or looking at another individual's examination; taking or passing information to another individual during an examination; taking an examination for another individual; allowing another individual to take one's examination; stealing examinations.
 Cheating also includes unauthorized collaboration.
 All graded academic exercises are expected to be performed on an individual basis unless otherwise stated by the instructor.
-An academic exercise may not be submitted by a student for course credit in more than one course without the permission of all instructors.
+An academic exercise may not be submitted by a student for course credit in more than one course without the permission of all instructors. [i.e. self-plagiarism]

-- Sanctions under the Academic Integrity Policy.
-These sanctions are listed in increasing order of severity.
+III.
+Sanctions under the Academic Integrity Policy.

 See Appendix A, "Academic Integrity and Honesty Procedures" for more information.